AnkushMalaker/Codebase/Languages/Rust/BASICS.md

-# Basics of the rush language.
+# Basics of the rust language.

 I will be ommitting everything that's mostly common to every other programming language such as how control structures and looping constructs work.